-College Days course offerings vary somewhat from year to year.
-A list of the classes will be available on the website.
-Most students report enjoying and learning from all classes offered through College Days for Kids.
-A sample of the current classes offered for the 2012 sessions include: Computer Art, Make Money Marketing Anything, Chemistry, Origami, and Tae Kwon Do.
+College Days course offerings vary from year to year.
+A list of classes will be available in December.
+Most students report enjoying and learning from all classes available through College Days for Kids.
+A sample of the courses offered in the past sessions included: Chemistry Magic, Code Making & Breaking, Creative Writing, German, Origami, and Taekwondo.

 Who Participates in the Program?

 Since the first College Days event in 1985, over thirteen thousand sixth graders have participated.
 Interested school districts in counties surrounding the University are invited to select a certain number of sixth graders to attend College Days.
 Students may or may not be formally identified as "gifted" — they should, however, be able to benefit from stimulating, fast paced classes.
 Teachers and/or other adult chaperones in the ratio of 1:10 or less accompany each group.
 In addition to helping supervise lunch activities, adults are encouraged to attend College Days classes and provide evaluation feedback to the program director.
 A typical College Days session involves 20-25 school districts and a total of around 300 students.
 Some classes are taught in groups as large as 50 and others as small as 20.

 College Days are held on three Fridays in April.
 Students are enrolled in three classes per session.
 Schools can select any combination of one, two, or three days.
 All classes are independent.